ivgnk/Math-on-Python/README.md

 # Math
-Small math problems on Python
+Small and not only small mathematical problems on Python

 ## Solving problems from the video channels
 https://www.youtube.com/@Postupashki/videos